-UNSOS is currently mandated to provide logistics support to a maximum of 19,626 AMISOM uniformed and 70 civilian personnel.
-Support to AMISOM is through a combination of assessed budget and voluntary contributions from member states to the AMISOM Trust Fund.
+UNSOS is currently mandated to provide logistics support to 19,626 ATMIS uniformed and 85 civilian personnel.
+Support to ATMIS is through a combination of assessed budget and voluntary contributions from member states to the ATMIS Trust Fund.
 The logistics support package consists largely of the provision of life support including rations, water, fuel as well as medical infrastructure and supplies, casualty evacuations, transportation (land, sea, and air), engineering support (accommodation, ablutions, defense stores, water wells, waste management), counter IED support, repair and maintenance of equipment, HF/VHF communications, IT support, strategic communications, and training.
-All support to AMISOM must be in compliance with the United Nation’s Human Rights Due Diligence Policy (HRDDP).
+All support to ATMIS must be in compliance with the United Nation’s Human Rights Due Diligence Policy (HRDDP).

 (b) Support to the Somalia Security Forces (SSF)

 UNSOS was initially mandated in 2013 to provide logistics support to a maximum of 10,900 Somalia Nations Army (SNA) in joint operations with AMISOM.
 However, this support was expanded by the Security Council in 2020 to a maximum of 13,900 SSF, including an appropriate share of the state and federal police, who are formally integrated into the SSF in line with the National Security Architecture and who are actively participating in joint or coordinated operations with AMISOM that directly implement the Transition Plan.
-Currently, UNSOS supports 12,900 SNA and 1,000 Somalia National Police forces.
+Currently, UNSOS supports 13, 900 Somali Security Forces.

 (c) Support to UNSOM